airbytehq/terraform-provider-airbyte/docs/resources/source_chartmogul.md

 Required:

-- `api_key` (String) Your Chartmogul API key.
+- `api_key` (String, Sensitive) Your Chartmogul API key.
 See <a href="https://help.chartmogul.com/hc/en-us/articles/4407796325906-Creating-and-Managing-API-keys#creating-an-api-key"> the docs </a> for info on how to obtain this.
-- `interval` (String) must be one of ["day", "week", "month", "quarter"] Some APIs such as <a href="https://dev.chartmogul.com/reference/endpoint-overview-metrics-api">Metrics</a> require intervals to cluster data.
-- `source_type` (String) must be one of ["chartmogul"]
 - `start_date` (String) UTC date and time in the format 2017-01-25T00:00:00Z.
 When feasible, any data before this date will not be replicated.